 About Erin Davis

-Erin’s retirement from morning radio came approximately 18 months after their only child, beloved 24-year-old daughter Lauren, died in her sleep of unknown causes in May 2015, one day after celebrating her first Mother’s Day.
+Erin’s retirement from morning radio came approximately 18 months after her and longtime husband Rob’s only child, beloved 24-year-old daughter Lauren, died in her sleep of unknown causes in May 2015, one day after celebrating her first Mother’s Day.
 Erin returned to work one month later, and continued to host the CHFI morning show until December of 2016.

-After being approached by HarperCollins to write a book telling of her experience with grief, Erin spent much of the next two years at her laptop.
+After being approached by HarperCollins to write a book telling of her experience with grief and its aftermath, Erin spent much of the next two years at her laptop.

-Erin appears regularly at various public events across the country, both as M.C. and delivering her Keynote address “Reclaiming Joy.”
-Erin and Rob’s routine also includes regular trips back to Ontario so they can continue to spend time with their son-in-law Phil, new wife Brooke, their beautiful boy Colin and daughter Jane.
+Now using her skills to host the sleep stories podcast Drift with Erin Davis and co-host Gracefully and Frankly with fellow radio survivor Lisa Brandt, Erin and Rob’s routine also includes spending time at a cabin in BC’s Gulf Islands, plus regular trips back to Ontario so they can continue to spend time with their son-in-law Phil, wife Brooke, their beautiful boy Colin and daughter Jane.

 In the summer of 2003, Erin saw a lifelong dream come true when the W Network called and offered her the opportunity to host her own TV show.
 W Live with Erin Davis, a daily live hour-long national talk show, which featured guests and viewers discussing women’s lifestyle, health and wellness issues, hit the air that fall and lasted one year.